The stunning singer shed pounds with the classic combo of good health: diet and exercise.

 “I like circuit training and cardio as a supplement to weight lifting to burn calories,” says Davis.
 They will not, however, change your physique, so if you prefer a tight, toned look, also utilize weight lifting to build muscle.
 “My plans include a progression of weight lifting workouts.
 I would encourage Miranda to pick up the weights in order to build muscle and continue to look lean and toned.”

 Burning calories can take you a long way in reaching your weight loss goals, but adding strength training will help you get there faster and make it easier to maintain your new physique.
 Weights will not only help you build lean muscle that looks great on everyone but will also amp up your metabolism.
 Not only will the added muscle you’ve built require more calories to maintain itself, the actual process of muscle repair after your workouts will keep your metabolism running at an elevated state.
-To put it simply, hitting the weight room a few times a week will do your fat-burning engine, and body, good – just like Ashley Graham’s weight loss shows.
+To put it simply, hitting the weight room a few times a week will do your fat-burning engine, and body, good – just like Ashley Graham’s weight loss and Khloe Kardashian diet shows.